 “I don’t know,” I said and looked around as though Grady might pop up.

 When I left that morning, my husband had been up on a ladder trying to patch one of the new holes that the infamous Woody Woodpecker had left.
-We’d tried every one of what the authorities call, “Non-Lethal Strategies” to control his damage and there was nothing left, but to apply for Lethal Control Techniques.
+We’d tried every one of what the authorities call, “Non-Lethal Strategies” to control his damage and there was nothing left except to apply for Lethal Control Techniques.

 That had sent Pam and me to the Village for the state permit to use a BB gun on the culprit.
 Research had informed Grady and me that shooting would be one of the quickest methods to dispatch the birds.
 The discharging of BB guns is often subject to local regulations in residential areas.
 The permit would allow us to shoot the marauding destroyer of homes.

-But we’d decided to discuss shooting the damned thing, first.
-Also, if we invested in a BB gun, we still needed to step gingerly because we lived near other homes.
-We’d need to use considerable discretion because non-toxic ammo and shot can travel long distances if they miss their targets.
+We’d decided to discuss shooting the damned thing, before we did anything.
+Also, if we invested in a BB gun, we’d need to step gingerly because we lived near other homes.
+This would require alerting neighbors and assuring them we’d use considerable discretion because non-toxic ammo and shot can travel long distances if they miss their targets.

 That had been my and Grady’s last conversation, I thought as I stared up at the multiple holes drilled into our beautiful natural wood siding home.
 Now, three new holes had appeared in the recently purchased garden shed.

 Realization spread over me like hot butter; Grady had taped the bomb to the side of the structure.
 How was I going to fix this?
+Pam had called the police!
 What would happen to Grady?

 “Pam,” I whispered.
 “I need you like I’ve never needed you before.
 I know who did this and if we don’t get the cops out of here, Grady will go to jail.”